thegreenwebfoundation/admin-portal/docs/how-we-check-for-green.md

 ### Domain, to IP to provider, by IP range

-Once we have an IP address, we establish the link a provider by checking if this IP falls insite a one of the IP ranges already shared with us by a given service provider.
+Once we have an IP address, we establish the link a provider by checking if this IP falls inside one of the IP ranges already shared with us by a given service provider.

 #### Linking directly to a provider by IP range

-So, if an IP address is 123.123.123.100, and we have an IP range for Provider A, who has registered the IP range 123.123.123.1 to 123.123.123.255, we associate the lookup with that provider, and refer to the supporting evidence shared with us by Provider A.
+So, if an IP address is `123.123.123.100`, and we have an IP range for Provider A, who has registered the IP range `123.123.123.1` to `123.123.123.255`, we associate the lookup with that provider, and refer to the supporting evidence shared with us by Provider A.

 This is the simplest case - where a domain might be `provider-a.com`, resolving to the IP address, which we then link to Provider A, the organisation.